Woods Lake loop - July 2019

 |Mt.
 Hawkins & Elephant Back||green Gentian one||crossing snow|

-hike notes - Out on the trail this morning at 10:30 am it was cool, like 70 degrees F. At first we had pure blue skies & plenty of sun, and on the ascent it started to heat up a bit, but by the time we reached the lakes, there was a 50% cloud cover sky, which brought flat light & kept us cool on the walk downhill.
+hike notes - Out on the trail this morning at 10:30 am it was cool, like 70 degrees F. At first we had pure blue skies & plenty of sun, and on the ascent it started to heat up a bit.
+But by the time we reached the lakes, the cloud cover (that brought flat light) kept us cool for the downhill walk.

-When we returned to the Sacramento area at about 6 pm, it was 107 degrees.
+To put this into perspective, when we returned to the Sacramento area at about 6 pm, it was 107 degrees, with crappy air quality, due to fires.

-The loop trail walk was a worthwhile endeavor, a 'great escape' from the City, and, a good workout for flatlanders.
-The handout said the distance was 5 miles with 1,200 ft. of gain from Woods Lake, which is at 8,200 ft.
+The loop trail walk was a worthwhile endeavor, and a 'great escape' from the City.
+It also was a good workout for flatlanders.
+The handout said the distance was 5 miles with 1,200 ft. of gain from Woods Lake, at 8,200 ft.

 It was also an uncrowded & scenic drive up there and back.